Democratic Party (Italy): Coalition with the Five Star Movement

 In August 2019 tensions grew within Conte's government coalition, leading to the issuing of a motion of no-confidence on Prime Minister Conte by the League.
 After Conte's resignation, the national board of the PD officially opened to the possibility of forming a new cabinet in a coalition with the M5S, based on pro-Europeanism, green economy, sustainable development, fight against economic inequality and a new immigration policy.
 The party also accepted that Conte may continue at the head of a new government, and on 29 August President Mattarella formally invested Conte to do so.
 Disappointed by the party's decision to form a government with the M5S, Calenda decided to leave and establish We Are Europeans as an independent party.

 The Conte II Cabinet took office on 5 September, with Franceschini as Minister of Culture and head of the PD's delegation.
 Gentiloni was contextually picked by the government as the Italian member of the von der Leyen Commission and would serve as European Commissioner for the Economy.

 On 18 September, Renzi, who had been one of the earliest supporters of a M5S–PD pact in August, left the PD and established a new centrist party named Italia Viva (IV).
 24 deputies and 13 senators (including Renzi) left.
 However, not all supporters of Renzi followed him in the split: while the Always Forward and Back to the Future factions mostly followed him, most members of Reformist Base remained in the party.
 Other MPs and one MEP joined IV afterwards.

 From 15 to 17 November, the party held a three-days convention in Bologna, named Tutta un'altra storia ("A whole different story"), with the aim of presenting party's proposals for the 2020s decade.
 The convention was characterised by a strong leftward move, stressing a strong distance from liberal and centrist policies promoted under Renzi's leadership.
 Some newspapers, like La Stampa, compared Zingaretti's new policies to Jeremy Corbyn's.
-On 17 November the party's national assembly approved the new party's statute, featuring the separation between the roles of party secretary and candidate for Prime Minister.
+On 17 November the party's national assembly approved the new party's statute, featuring the separation between the roles of party secretary and candidate for prime minister.

 Starting from November 2019, the grassroots Sardines movement began in the region of Emilia-Romagna, aimed at contrasting the rise of right-wing populism and the League in the region.
 The movement endorsed the PD's candidate Stefano Bonaccini in the upcoming Emilia-Romagna regional election.
 In the next months the movement grew to a national level.
-On 26 January Bonaccini was re-elected wuth 51.4% of the vote.
+On 26 January Bonaccini was re-elected with 51.4% of the vote.
 On the same day, in the Calabrian regional election, the centre-left candidate supported by the PD lost to the centre-right candidate Jole Santelli, who won with 55.3% of the vote.

 In February 2020 the party's national assembly unanimously elected its new president, Valentina Cuppi, mayor of Marzabotto.

 In the September 2020 regional elections the party lost Marche to the centre-right, but held Tuscany, Campania and Apulia.